aimeos/aimeos-docs/src/typo3/customize.md

 Now the small basket should be displayed in the navigation bar on top of your site and you can start styling the HTML.

+!!! tip
+    Don't forget to activate your extension in the extension manager!

-# Countries, regions and states
+# Countries, states and regions

 ## Countries

 If you want to ship your products to several countries or you need to know from which countries your customers are, you have to enable the country selection in the address page of the checkout process.

 By default, the country list is hidden for the billing and delivery address in the checkout process.
-To make show them and make them mandatory you need to add "order.base.address.countryid" to the list of values defined in
+To display them as mandatory fields you need to add "order.base.address.countryid" to the list of values defined in

 * [client/html/checkout/standard/address/billing/mandatory](../config/client-html/checkout-standard/#billingmandatory)
 * [client/html/checkout/standard/address/delivery/mandatory](../config/client-html/checkout-standard/#deliverymandatory)